tiffanymarthin/call-reminder-chrome-extension/call-alarm-extension/README.md

 Call Your Loved Ones!

+This Chrome Extension is created for personal learning purposes, and the idea is to create a reminder to call or text your loved ones!

-This Chrome Extension is using 'Talking Alarm Clock' as a boilerplate.
-See below for more information.
+This Chrome Extension is built on top of 'Talking Alarm Clock' extionsion.
+See below for more information of the original code.

 Talking Alarm Clock:
 A clock with two configurable alarms that will play a sound and speak a phrase of your choice.